Kuppam: Languages

-Municipal Chairman :- Dr. Sudheer Darbha

 Industry

 Kuppam is known for its granite quarries and factories.
 A granite variety, Kuppam Green, is named after the town as this variety is abundantly found in this area and exported to foreign countries on demand.

 Kuppam has the presence of hydro Extrusion India Pvt Ltd. Hydro is a major aluminium extrusions company headquartered in Oslo, Norway.
-This has now been acquired by Hindalco Industries Ltd.
+This has now been acquired by Hindalco Industries Ltd (Aditya Birla Group Company).